 Lovers of the outdoors are well catered for in Rochester as well.
 Test your golfing skills at the championship quality Oak Hill course or stretch out and soak up the rays at the Ontario Beach Park.
 Rent a boat and cruise the lake or hike the Genesee Valley Greenway.
 You can even ski at the nearby Bristol Mountain resort, giving the area year-round appeal.

-When to fly to Rochester
+Best Time to Fly to Rochester

 Visit between May and September to make the most of the city's thriving festival calendar, shop at the outdoor markets and hike the nearby trails.
 But beware of price increases when international events like the Jazz Festival are taking place.
 For something different, try December for a festive break and a chance to take to the local ice rinks or slopes.